benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

  - Use 10 CPU cores at a time, instead of all of them.
  - Use up to 64GB of memory at a time, instead of unbounded memory.

+To run the pipeline use our Python script [run_pipeline.py](./scripts/run_pipeline.py).
+This script calls `nextflow run` to run the pipeline and also saves detailed logs along with other pipeline outputs.
-To run the pipeline we invoke Nextflow.
-We tell it which pipeline to `run`, and to use our `cortex.config` configuration with `-C`.
-We pass as parameters the `--subject` and `--date` of the dataset we want to process.
+We tell it which pipeline to run with the `--workflow` argument.
+We specifiy the configuration with `--config`.
+We also pass the `--subject` and `--date` for the session we want to process.

 ```
-cd /vol/cortex/cd4/geffenlab/nextflow
+cd /vol/cortex/cd4/geffenlab/nextflow/geffenlab-ephys-pipeline/scripts
 conda activate geffen-pipelines

-NXF_DISABLE_PARAMS_TYPE_DETECTION=1 ./nextflow-25.04.6-dist \
-  -C geffenlab-ephys-pipeline/aind-ephys-pipeline/cortex.config \
+python run_pipeline.py \
-  run aind-ephys-pipeline/pipeline/main_multi_backend.nf \
+  --workflow aind-ephys-pipeline/pipeline/main_multi_backend.nf \
+  --config geffenlab-ephys-pipeline/aind-ephys-pipeline/cortex.config \
   --subject AS20-minimal2 \
   --date 03112025
 ```

-We need to set a Nextflow option, `NXF_DISABLE_PARAMS_TYPE_DETECTION=1`.
-This allows us to use dates with a leading `0`.
-Otherwise Nextflow would treat the date as a number, and discard the leading `0`.

 The pipeline run should take only a few minutes.
 A clean run should end with a summary like this: